 From Proposition \ref{c=gamma}$(i)$, it clearly follows that if $G$ has the parameters $c_i$ well-defined and equal to $\gamma_i$ for $i=1,\ldots,d-1$, then $G$ is distance-regular.
 Note that it is not enough to assume only that the $c_i$'s are well-defined.
 To illustrate this, we give an example of a non-distance-regular graph with well-defined $k_i$ and $c_i$.
 Consider the strong product $G$ of the cube $Q_3$ with the complete graph $K_2$, shown in Figure \ref{fig3}.
 This graph is $7$-regular with spectrum $\spec G=\{7^{1},3^{3},-1^{11},-5^{1}\}$, it has diameter $D=d=3$, and well-defined intersection numbers $c_1=1$, $c_2=4$, and $c_3=6$.
 However, it is not a distance-regular graph.
 We note that $G$ has preintersection numbers $\gamma_1=1$, $\gamma_2\approx4.571$ and $\gamma_3\approx4.816$.
 Even more so, it has well-defined $k_1=7$, $k_2=6$, and $k_3=2$ (which is easily seen because $G$ is vertex-transitive).
 In fact, only $a_1$ and $b_1$ are not well-defined.

-Similarly, if you take the Kronecker product of the adjacency matrix of a bipartite distance-regular graph with even diameter $D$ with the all-one $2\times 2$ matrix $\J$, then the result is the adjacency matrix of a regular graph with diameter $D=d$ and with well-defined $k_i$ and $a_i$, but it is not distance-regular, since $c_2$ and $b_2$ are not well-defined.
+Similarly, if one takes the Kronecker product of the adjacency matrix of a bipartite distance-regular graph with even diameter $D$ with the all-one $2\times 2$ matrix $\J$, then the result is the adjacency matrix of a regular graph with diameter $D=d$ and with well-defined $k_i$ and $a_i$, but it is not distance-regular, since $c_2$ and $b_2$ are not well-defined.

 These examples show that the combinatorial properties are not sufficient and some extra spectral information is required.
 This is in line with earlier results in the literature, where cospectrality with a distance-regular graph, or `feasible spectrum' for a distance-regular graph, is required (see, for example, Haemers \cite{h96} or Van Dam and Haemers \cite{vdh02}).